Harold Moody the civil rights leader

 • To render such financial assistance to coloured people in distress as lies within our capacity

 Dr Moody also made a powerful case for full citizenship rights for people from Britain’s colonies.
-He did however face criticism as some felt his approach was too passive.
+He did however, face criticism as some felt his approach was too passive.

 The League’s official journal, The Keys, edited by Una Marson published everything from essays and political analysis to poetry and achievements from across the Black diaspora.